-Amongst the later published sources, C. S. Thomason (Ceol Mor, pp. 3-4) cites MacDonald and Angus McKay and also Donald MacKay (the younger) who was taught the piece by Donald Cameron.
+pipes | drums C. S. Thomason cites as his sources MacDonald and Angus McKay and also Donald MacKay (the younger) who was taught the piece by Donald Cameron.
 As frequently occurs, Thomason's preferred setting is a blend of MacDonald and MacKay, although he times the Taorluath fosgailte triplets as semidemiquavers and translates the movement into 2/4 time.
 Like MacDonald and MacKay, he directs that the Ground be restated after the Taorluath doubling and at the end of the tune.
-He begins as follows:
+He sets the tune as follows: